Potage (Hannibal): Plot

 Abigail (Kacey Rohl) awakens from her coma.
-Graham (Hugh Dancy) suspects that Garret Jacob Hobbs (Vladimir Cubrt), dubbed the Minnesota Shrike, killed eight girls, but not the one impaled on the deer's head; that, he maintains, was a victim of a copycat, who called Hobbs to warn him.
+Graham (Hugh Dancy) suspects that Garret Jacob Hobbs (Vladimir Cubrt), dubbed the Minnesota Shrike, killed eight girls, but not the one impaled on the deer's head; that, he maintains, was a victim of a copycat killer who was also the one to call Hobbs and warn him.
 Crawford (Laurence Fishburne) harbors suspicions that Abigail was somehow complicit in her father's killing spree, despite objections from Dr. Bloom (Caroline Dhavernas), Lecter (Mads Mikkelsen) and Graham.
-Lounds (Lara Jean Chorostecki) meets the brother of the impaled girl and reveals to him that Abigail is out of the hospital.
-Lecter and Graham take Abigail to her home, where she and her neighbor Marissa are confronted by the brother of the impaled girl, Nicholas Boyle (Mark Rendall).
-The following day, Abigail is taken to the cabin where Marissa is found impaled on a deer's head.
-In her house, Abigail finds the hair of one of the murdered girls inside a pillow and inadvertently kills Boyle in a way that, according to Lecter, cannot be seen as self-defense.
-Lecter helps her cover-up the murder, after which Abigail realizes it was Lecter who made the call to her father.
-Lecter suggests that Abigail keep his secret in exchange for his hiding her murder.
+Lounds (Lara Jean Chorostecki) meets the brother of the impaled girl, Cassie Boyle, and reveals to him that Abigail is out of her coma.
+Lecter and Graham take Abigail to her home, where she and her neighbor Marissa Schurr are confronted by the brother of the impaled girl, Nicholas Boyle (Mark Rendall).
+Marissa holds him off by throwing stones at him until he runs due to seeing Hannibal and Graham.
+Hannibal would later use one of the stones, covered in a hint of blood, to have Nicholas Boyle on file for the death of Marissa Schurr.